RichardRed0x/politeia-digest/issue-005.md

 ### Politeia Discussions and Development

-Opt-in notifications are being tested on [test-proposals.decred.org](https://test-proposals.decred.org/), these provide options for following one's own proposals for notifications about when it they are approved or censored and when voting starts - and following all proposals for notifications when proposals are published, edited, or when voting starts.
+Opt-in notifications are being tested on [test-proposals.decred.org](https://test-proposals.decred.org/), these provide options for following one's own proposals for notifications about when they are approved or censored and when voting starts - and following all proposals for notifications when proposals are published, edited, or when voting starts.

 Proposal abandonment is also being tested.
 If a proposal's owner has not authorized the start of voting after 14 days an admin can, at their discretion, mark the proposal as abandoned.
 Abandoned proposals are shown in a specific tab and removed from display elsewhere.